ehlesp/smallab-k8s-pve-guide/G014 - Host hardening 08 ~ Firewalling.md

     $ sudo /usr/share/netfilter-persistent/plugins.d/35-ebtables save
     ~~~

-    Then list the contents of `/etc/ebtables` and see if the `rules` files are there.
+    Then list the contents of `/etc/ebtables` and see if the `rules` files are there:

     ~~~sh
     $ ls /etc/ebtables/